Who Should Attend

 Irion A. Sanger, Sanger Law, advises hydro, biomass, geothermal, wind, solar, cogeneration, and other electricity generators on a wide variety of transactional matters.

 Erik Steimle is Vice President of Project Development for Rye Development.
+He has nearly 20 years of technical and management experience in the permitting and development of renewable energy and large-scale infrastructure projects.

 Silvia Tanner is a Senior Counsel & Analyst for Renewable Northwest.